Southeast B.C.'s fire season heating up fast - BC Local News

 “Regulations still apply for monitoring, having fuel breaks and appropriate equipment on hand to put out the fire in case of escape, and making sure the fires are completely out.”

-Meanwhile, two grass fires a Fruitvale crew dealt with last week were person-caused but not from homeowners burning garden waste.
+Meanwhile, two grass fires in Fruitvale crew dealt with last week were person-caused, but not from homeowners burning garden waste.

 RCMP Sgt.
 Darren Oelke confirmed the Fruitvale Fire Department attended an incident behind their fire hall.